|

 While we're on the topic of contact screens, you can choose

-that you can restore things to their original state using the commands: VIEW, LAYOUT,
+restore things to their original state using the commands: VIEW,

 Popups are a great time-saver for entering general